tigertiggs/bot_ames/README.md

 * Events (JP)
   * Show future events schedule

-# Pulling Ames SC
+# Pulling Ames Source Code
 If you wish to pull/clone and run Ames for whatever reason, you will need to read the sections below.
-Otherwise, you're done!

 ## Dependencies
 Ames requires a few packages to run.
 You can install her dependencies with: